New Dem Rock Star O-Cortez Struggles to Describe Pelosi's Role

-Democratic Socialist Alexandria Ocasio-Cortez won the congressional seat in NY14 — the Bronx — because so few showed up to vote and her opponent didn’t bother to campaign.
+Democratic Socialist Alexandria Ocasio-Cortez won the Primary for the congressional seat in NY14 — the Bronx — because so few showed up to vote and her opponent didn’t bother to campaign.
 She grew up in one of the more elite suburbs of New York but she thought she was a Capitalist then.

 Her endless gaffes promise to hurt her as the “future of the Democrat Party”, a label she was given by the DNC Chair Tom Perez.